Do you wake up feeling drained? Perhaps your Oura Ringâs sleep score shows room for improvement. Your energy determines your quality of lifeâŠ

 Context switching throughout the day depletes your energetic bank account.

 Research suggests that each switch between activities costs a full 20-minutes of productivity.
-Renowned productivity expert Cal Newport suggests to batch tasks throughout the day and work in blocks dedicated to specific activities.
+Renowned productivity expert Cal Newport suggests to batch tasks throughout the day and working in blocks dedicated to specific activities.

 Practice the above while slowing your breathing and consciously relaxing.